Father · Son · Holy Spirit

 DAY 1–2Read Matthew 28:19, 2 Corinthians 13:14, John 14–16.
 List every mention of Father, Son, and Spirit.
 What are they each doing?
 How do they relate to each other?

 DAY 3Read John 17 (the High Priestly Prayer).
 This is the inner life of the Trinity overheard.
 What does Jesus ask for?
 What does He say about His relationship with the Father?
-What does He want for you?

 DAY 4–5Study the Nicene Creed (325 AD).
 Why did the early Church fight so hard to define "fully God and fully human"?
 What was at stake if Jesus was less than fully God?